automata-network/multiprover-avs-operator-setup/prover/README.md

 ## 2. Certificate Private Key Format
 > 💡 If you are planning to host the prover on the same server as the operator, you can use HTTP and skip this section.

-- When generating the certificate for your prover server, make sure that the key type is RSA and not ECDSA or ED25519.
+- When generating the certificate for your prover server, make sure that the private key type is RSA and not ECDSA or ED25519.

 - Make sure the private key is also in PEM format and not DER format.